hellerve/ptolemy/README.md

 of German nature itself.
 It’s decidedly descriptive, all deductions are made by the reader—though as always you are compelled to follow the main character’s reasoning—, and you are free to leave this book with your own conclusions.

+* *Ansichten eines Clowns* by **Heinrich Böll** (1963)

+I read this book for the fourth or fifth time in 2018, and I was still gripped by it.
+It’s a great book to devour.
+I enjoy the story, and the radical honesty with which all of the characters—including the main character—are portrayed.

 ## Management